ipfs/ipfs-docs/CONTRIBUTING.md

 To do this in VSCode:

+1. Ensure you are in the `ipfs-docs` directory on VSCode.
-1. First, click the branch icon in the bottom left of the window.
+1. Click the branch icon in the bottom left of the window.
     <br><br>
     <img src="./images/create-new-branch.png" style="display:block;margin:0 auto;width:40vw;">
     <br>